-The Bryn Du Commission is a 501(c)(3) non-profit organization and is qualified to receive contributions which are deductible for givers and contributors from Federal Income Tax under IR Code Section 170.
-The Commission usually meets on the fourth Thursday of each month, 7 p.m. at the Bryn Du Mansion property.
+The Bryn Du Commission is a 501(c)(3) non-profit organization and is qualified to receive contributions which are deductible for givers and contributors from Federal Income Tax under IRS Code Section 170.
+The Commission usually meets on the fourth Thursday of each month, at 7 p.m. at the Bryn Du Mansion property.

 Bryn Du Commission